hnryjmes/100-days-of-code/README.md

 1. DAY 39.
 Trying out JavaScript in @code.
 Currently rewriting the airport challenge from week 1, test-driving in Jasmine. #100DaysOfCode

+1. DAY 40.
+Using Chrome Dev Tools.
+Today, we had an exercise to debug a broken version of FizzBuzz in JS.
+Getting visibility and following the flow! #100DaysOfCode

 1.